 Is there a correlation between music and mood?
 You may already know that music can make us healthier.
 At any age – from babies to boomers to elderly.
 Get the amazing scoop on why music and Mozart beat the blues and mend the mind and immunity.

 Did you know, for instance...

 For fun senior activity ideas -- Try a luau, a western theme, back to the ‘30s or ‘40s or ‘50s, a polka band, jazz fest, waltzing, anything that suits your group.
 And form a party or dinner around it, even if casual.
 Even have an all-out “prom” – very popular at any age.
+(See our page about great party theme ideas.)
 Get as many outside groups, bands, kids, performers to come as you can (in costume especially).
 Just the anticipation of a musical evening begins to lift the mood in advance.

 So find ways to regularly get music going in your life and get grooving.
 Also perfect for those sluggish about exercise!

 Senior Activity Ideas -- A nice variety of senior activity ideas for those with more mobility or a higher ability level.
 Some great to do alone, or in groups.
 And with music!

 Elderly Activities -- Have some fun!
 A wide range of activities, including for those who may need more help.
 Includes indoors, outdoors, games, food projects, crafts.

 Creative Elderly Stress Activities -- Activities especially for those who are stressed (and not just for the elderly!)
 I really needed help with this for my Dad, so these are some of our favorites.

 Elderly Games For Fun and Function -- Elderly games are excellent for exercising those “mental muscles” and stimulating memory, focus, cognitive skills, plus relieving stress and worry.